 The user selects items from a list and clicks or taps on the "Show Items" button

 The selected items are opened in the multi-instance handling

 Use multi-instance handling if you want to let users open and edit multiple items simultaneously (such as object pages or documents).
 Multi-instance handling also allows users to switch between items without having to move between multiple browser tabs.

 Do not use multi-instance handling to open a single item.

-The tab container is the backbone of the multi instance handling floorplan.
+The tab container is the backbone of the multi-instance floorplan.
 Users can use the tabs to navigate between the opened items.
 The tab container contains the opened tabs, the overflow mechanism, and the plus ( ) button for adding new items.

 The tabs represent the opened items.
 One tab is always active, while the others are inactive.
 The user can switch between tabs by clicking or tapping them in the tab container.

 Each tab contains:

 - A title